gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 unprotected SCTP packet payload containing control and/or DATA chunks, that payload will be sent to the DTLS protection Operator to be protected.
-The format of the protected payload is a DTLS 1.3 record encapsulated in a DTLS chunk.
+The format of the protected payload is a DTLS 1.3 record encapsulated in a SCTP chunk which is named the DTLS chunk.

 The SCTP protection operator performs protection operations on the whole unprotected SCTP packet payload, i.e., all chunks after the SCTP common header.
-Information protection is kept during the lifetime of the association and no information is sent unprotected except than the initial SCTP handshake, initial DTLS handshake, the SCTP common header, the SCTP DTLS chunk header and the SHUTDOWN-COMPLETE chunk.
+Information protection is kept during the lifetime of the association and no information is sent unprotected except than the initial SCTP handshake, initial DTLS handshake, the SCTP common header, the SCTP DTLS chunk header, the INIT and INIT-ACK of an SCTP association restart, and the SHUTDOWN-COMPLETE chunk.

 SCTP DTLS chunk capability is agreed by the peers at the initialization of the SCTP association.
-Until the DTLS protection has been keyed only plain text key-management traffic using a special PPID may be flow, no ULP traffic.
+Until the DTLS protection has been keyed only plain text key-management traffic using a special PPID may flow, no ULP traffic.
 The key management function uses an API to key the DTLS protection operation function.
-Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well a periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defied in a sepearte document
+Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well a periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defied in a seperate document
 {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.

 When the endpoint authentication and key establishment has been